nitad54448/sps/README.md

 This document is a guide to the **SPS Experiment Designer & Analyzer** tool and it is split into two parts:

-* **Part I: The User's Guide** is for the regular.
-It will shwo how to use the tool, what the different options mean for your experiment, and how to interpret your results in a practical way.
+* **Part I: The User's Guide** will shwo how to use the tool, what the different options mean for your experiments, and how to interpret the results in a practical way.

-* **Part II: The Technical Reference** is for understanding the inner workings of the tool.
-This section contains the specific function names, mathematical equations, and detailed statistical formulas that power the analysis.
+* **Part II: The Technical Reference** is for understanding the inner workings of the program.
+This section contains the specific function names, mathematical equations, and detailed statistical formulas for the analysis.

 ---